 She shrugged her shoulders and nodded her head.
 "Hey, life is random, man.
 You just have to make the best of it."
-Grabbing swinging my arm around her neck, she guided me to the staircase while she grinned half-heartedly.
+Grabbing my arm she placed it around her neck and guided me to the staircase, while she grinned half-heartedly.

 "Come on.
 I'll help you get your book back."

-I stood beside the door, watching Gabrielle get to work on the door.
+I stood beside the door, watching Gabrielle get to work.
 In her hands were a bobby pin and a screwdriver.
 The sound of rattling emitted from the lock.
 I was impressed by how calm she was as her face remained placid the entire time.

 "Have you done this before?"

 I deadpanned while I pinched the bridge of my eyes.
-I said sullenly, "Okay.
+"Okay.
 Okay.
 I get the gist.
 Also, no, that's not the reason why.
 Stereotypes aside, have you really done this before?"
+I asked sullenly.